thoughtspot/quickstarts/react-starter-app/README.md

 - embedding a liveboard component
 - embedding the full ThoughtSpot app

+If you want to see it in action, check out the [Code Sandbox version](https://codesandbox.io/s/github/thoughtspot/quickstarts/tree/main/react-starter-app).

 ## How to use

 ### Sign up for Free Trial account